Nearing retirement and getting ready for tax season? Here are some things to think about as the new year begins.

 Health savings accounts (HSAs).
 For those with an HSA, any distributions from it to pay for medical expenses are tax free.
 At age 65, HSA distributions used to pay for non-medical expenses are subject to income taxes, but retirees can avoid the 20% penalty that applies to those under age 65 who use the money for non-medical reasons.
 Additionally, Greene-Lewis said those over 65 can deduct medical expenses if they amount to more than 7.5% of the person’s adjusted gross income.

 Home equity.
-As you move toward retirement, it may become time to shed some assets such as your home and maybe some of its contents, and that may have tax ramifications as well.
+If you choose to sell your house, keep an eye on the tax ramifications.
 You may have built up a lot of equity in your home, but if you’ve lived in it for at least two of the five years prior to selling it, you may not have to pay taxes on the capital gains.
 Greene-Lewis said tax laws allow a single filer to claim up to $250,000 in profit on a home sale with no taxes, and up to $500,000 for a married couple filing together.
 You should also consider any capital improvements made to the home (such as room additions, kitchen and bath upgrades, landscaping, etc.), and deduct the amount from the gross profit to determine what’s called your adjusted basis.

-The drive toward retirement can be an exhilarating one, but it's important to keep your hands on the wheel and steer clear of any tax obstacles.
+The drive toward retirement can be an exhilarating one, but it’s important to keep your hands on the wheel and steer toward the most efficient tax strategy.

 for thinkMoney ®